nominalie/SCC/README.md

 # SCC
 Supreme Court of Canada citation parser.

-Unsophisticated Python scripts to parse "Authors Cited" references in SCC decisions, as formatted at CanLII.org (html pages).
+Basic Python scripts to parse "Authors Cited" references in SCC decisions, as formatted at CanLII.org (html pages).
+Outputs individual citations to a csv file.

 Note: File read path is not for CanLII website, which does not permit automated scraping/processing of its content.
 Contact CanLII directly for permissions and restrictions.